Construction Law Update: Irish Court Comments on Adjudication as it enforces a Second Decision

 - There is a distinction between the jurisdiction an adjudicator has to hear a claim and the adjudicator’s decision on that claim.
 Beaneavin argued that the adjudicator lacked jurisdiction because Principal had not disputed the final certificate within the time stipulated in the (RIAI) contract (which provided that, unless the Architect received notice of arbitration within ten working days, he was required to issue the Final Certificate).
 The Court rejected this, reiterating that an adjudicator’s jurisdiction derives not from the contract, but from the Act, which confers a clear, unfettered right to refer a payment dispute for adjudication.
 Once the dispute is referred to the adjudicator, he/she, in determining the dispute, may have regard to the terms of the contract itself.

-- The adjudicator’s jurisdiction is to adjudicate on a single dispute unless the parties clearly and expressly consent otherwise.
+- The Court considered that, while the respondent was entitled to plead a full defence in the adjudication including abatement, set-off etc., it could not mount a counterclaim which in law was a separate claim (recovery of Liquidated Damages).
 During the adjudication Beneavin claimed €134,000 in Liquidated and Ascertained Damages under the contract.
 The adjudicator considered he did not have jurisdiction to determine this claim.
 While Beneavin was entitled to plead a full defence in the Response to Referral for Adjudication (including abatement, set-off etc.), it could not mount a counterclaim which in law was a separate action and would need to be pursued in a separate adjudication.
 The High Court agreed with this approach.
 The Court also commented that the adjudicator clearly considered the substance of this claim in some detail when considering the dispute that had been referred for adjudication (concluding that delay had been caused by Beneavin and that Principal was entitled to an award arising from it).

 In delivering the judgment Mr Justice Meenan made the following introductory remarks, which serve again as a useful reminder of the rationale underpinning statutory adjudication.